 Dallas Federal Criminal Defense Attorney

 Skilled Texas Criminal Defense Attorneys Defending Against Federal Charges in Dallas, Houston, Austin, San Antonio, McAllen, and Across the State

 If you are facing a federal criminal case, an investigation, a federal grand jury subpoena, or a federal target letter, you simply cannot afford to experiment.
 You only have one shot.
-Just like you would see a specialist to treat your heart condition, you should consider experienced federal attorneys with a proven track record to handle your federal case, for example:
+Just like you would see a specialist to treat your heart condition, you should consider experienced (former justice department) federal attorneys with a proven track record to handle your federal case, for example: